Frequently asked questions on raising a relative or friend's child

 A. The panel considers all the information about you, your household and your relationship with the child that the social worker has gathered during their assessment of you.
 The panel then makes a recommendation to Children’s Services about whether or not you should be approved as a foster carer.
 It is Children’s Services, not the panel that makes the final decision about this.

-Q. I am not getting paid any fostering allowance, and cannot afford to look after the children for much longer, what should I do?
+Q. I am caring for someone else's child/my grandchild/my younger sibling and not getting paid any fostering allowanceany money to do this, and cannot afford to look after the children for much longer.
+The social worker says no help is available, what should I do?

 A. If you are fostering child a child who is looked after, you should get a fostering allowance.
 If you are not getting this money, you should tell the social worker about your financial pressures and politely remind them that they should be paying you an allowance.
 The allowance should be backdated to the date the child was placed with you.
 If you still do not receive it, you could make an official complaint.
 To talk your situation over with an adviser, ring our advice line.